andymasteroffish/BoosterPackGenerator/booster_pack_gen_app/README.txt

 A lightweight app that takes card images from folders and spits out print-and-play booster pack sheets. version 2.0

-Note: if you just want to print proxies of a few cards, I have a much more user friendly tool here: [LINK] This tool is for printing full booster packs and is mostly useful for folks making full fan sets or running proxy booster drafts.
+Note: if you just want to print proxies of a few cards, I have a much more user friendly tool here: https://andymakes.itch.io/tcg-proxy-generator
+This tool is for printing full booster packs and is mostly useful for folks making full fan sets or running proxy booster drafts.

 Made by Andy Wallace.